Invertebrates are animals that don’t have a spine. Land (or terrestrial) invertebrates include animals like insects and worms.

 Earthworms and insects are responsible for most of the nutrient release from dead plant material in the sub-Antarctic.

-Many invertebrates in the Antarctic are able to survive subzero temperatures without freezing, while those on the sub-Antarctic islands can freeze without dying.
+Many invertebrates in the Antarctic can survive subzero temperatures without freezing.
+Many on the sub-Antarctic islands can freeze without dying.

-On the Antarctic continent, water is one of the most important environmental factors determining the distribution and abundance of invertebrates.
+On the Antarctic continent, water is one of the most important environmental factors in the distribution and abundance of invertebrates.

-The most significant effects of climate change for invertebrates are temperature changes that will effect water availability.
+The most significant effects of climate change for invertebrates are temperature changes.
+This is because changes in temperature will effect water availability.

-On the Southern Ocean islands the most significant threats to terrestrial invertebrates are alien, invasive species such as mice, rats, and predatory beetles.
+On the Southern Ocean islands, the most significant threats to terrestrial invertebrates are alien, invasive species.
+These include mice, rats, and predatory beetles.